Stuart Scott once quoted, “In football, as in life, the hits you don’t see coming are the ones that do the most damage.”

 It is not always about the trophy or winning; the game is about playing well, accepting the mistakes and staying positive.
 So, when you train your agents on attending the call, build confidence in them to accept the mistakes or apologies to callers whenever they are stuck.
 This makes agents feel light and grow the trust of customers in your service.

 It is a famous saying that ‘great leaders don’t tell you what to do.
-They show you how it’s done’.
+They show you how it’s done.
 And this stands true for everyone.
 You need to act like a quarterback of your team and demonstrate the traits of a strong leader such as patience, communication, decisiveness, adaptability, consistency and more.
 You need to rely on your team and support them to perform their best.
 Have a one-on-one discussion with your team to understand their concerns and build trust in them.
 Delegate a defined task to your agents and make them the owner of the same.
 This will make them feel valued.
-Lead by example, stay well-informed about agent activities and taking initiatives.
+Lead by example, stay well-informed about agent activities and take initiatives.

 5. Adaptability and flexibility

 Football requires a lot of strength, focus, and flexibility.
-Whether it is about weather conditions, new game plan or new rules.
+Whether it is about weather conditions, a new game plan or new rules.
 The team needs to adapt to the same and start their game.
 Such challenging situations can come to your desk too.
 An agent might mess up a call, there could be unexpected absenteeism, an agent’s burnout or more.
-You should be ready to playback by tackling the obstacles.
+You should be ready to play back by tackling the obstacles.
 See how you can bring in agents from other teams to balance the load.
-Or, work on the IVR script and introduce more communication medium (such as chat and email) to distribute call volumes across channels.
+Or, work on the IVR script and introduce more communication mediums (such as chat and email) to distribute call volumes across channels.